SpinResearch/RustySecrets/README.md

 ## Design goals

 The main use for this library is to split a secret of an arbitrary length in n different shares and t-out-of-n shares are required to recover it.
 The dealer is assumed to be honest (and competent).
 We further assume that our adversary will only be able to compromise at most k-1 shares.
+Shares are kept offline.

+A typical use case for this library would be splitting an encryption key to a TrueCrypt-like volume.

 ## Choosing a scheme